obonobo/PayStubs/README.md

 The --auth at the end tells mongod that we want to enable authentication on our database.

-To authenticate with the database, we can place our credentials in the connection string, or use the database command:
+To authenticate with the database, we can place our credentials in the connection string, or use the database command (not the real credentials):

 ```
 db.auth({user: "mongoadmin", pwd: "Admin123!"})